node-class-may-2023/ComIT_Node/browserapi.md

 console.log(parent); // <div></div>
 ```

-* Also, we can retrieve the element children elements using the `children` property
+* Also, we can retrieve the element's child elements using the `children` property
-* An element that inside other element is consider a children element
+* An element that inside other element is consider a child element
-* This method returns a HTMLCollection
+* This method returns an HTMLCollection

 **Example:**
 * HTML